genesis-community/genesis/docs/AUTHORING-KITS.md

 YAML files that change the blobstore configuration, and rely on credentials for Azure, stored in the Vault.

+#### Implicit features

+Sometimes some features are implied by others being specified, or implied when some some other features are _not_ specified.
+In such cases, the use of _implicit features_, sometimes also referred to as _vitual features_, is recommended.

+Implicit features are prefixed with a `+` sign.
+For example, when no `external-db` feature is specified, this may imply that a `+internal-db` feature should be activated, that in turn would activate specific modifications to the deployment manifest, so that an internal database is defined and used.

+Activation rules for implicit features are implemented in the `features` script of a Kit.
+This script is responible for detecting the conditions in which some implicit feature should be activated.
+All activated implicit rules are outputed by the `features` script to its standard output, one per line.

 The Kit Development Environment
 -------------------------------